TanXZfra/Time-aware-Hawkes-Attention/README.md

 pip install -r requirements.txt
 ```
 ## Datasets
-All datasets should be placed under the `dataset` folder, following the EasyTPP format and preprocessing requirements
+All datasets should be placed under the `dataset` folder, following the EasyTPP format and preprocessing requirements.
+More details about the data preprocessing could be found in the EasyTPP repo.

 ```bash
     data